tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 ### Server authentication

 A client which supports this specification SHALL send a "delegated_credential" extension in its ClientHello.
-This extension can be empty or contain a SignatureSchemeList value:
+The body of the extension consists of a SignatureSchemeList:

 ~~~~~~~~~~
    struct {